 - Vernon Cracknell, a Kerikeri accountant, won Hobson (formerly Bay of Islands) in 1966, to become Social Credit’s first MP, for a three-year term.

-- Matiu Rata, Labour MP for the Northern Māori electorate from 1963, was minister of Māori Affairs and Lands from 1972 to 1975.
-In 1980 he resigned and set up a new party, Mana Motuhake.
+- Matiu Rata, Labour MP for Northern Māori from 1963, was minister of Maori affairs and lands from 1972 to 1975.
+In 1980 he resigned to set up a new party, Mana Motuhake.

 Education and health

 Education and health are funded in whole or part by central government.
-Northland Polytechnic, based at Whāngārei but with several campuses, is the main tertiary institution.
+NorthTec (formerly Northland Polytechnic), based at Whangārei but with several campuses throughout Northland, is the main tertiary institution.
 There are also a number of private training institutions.
-Many people who live in isolated areas do not have ready access to tertiary education, but in 2005 there were over 130 primary schools and 15 secondary schools.
+Many people who live in isolated areas do not have ready access to tertiary education, but in 2015 there were 151 primary, intermediate and secondary schools.

 Early local government